DenchiSoft/VTubeStudio/Events/README.md

 }
 ```

-The event will be triggered every time a model (or the specified model) is loaded or unloaded.
+The event will be triggered every time a model (or one of the specified models) is loaded or unloaded.
 Depending on wether it was loaded or unloaded, `modelLoaded` will be `true` or `false`.

 **`EVENT`**
 ```json